Daratumumab and Hyaluronidase-fihj

 Daratumumab and hyaluronidase-fihj is approved to be used alone or with other drugs to treat:

-- Multiple myeloma.
+- Newly diagnosed disease.
 It is used:

 - With dexamethasone and either lenalidomide or bortezomib in patients who have received at least one therapy.